-David is Lecturer in International Relations.
-His research explores the socio-political orders that emerge in contexts of protracted armed conflict and highlights the social foundations and everyday practices of political violence.
+David is interested in the politics of conflict, security and development.
+His work explores the socio-political orders that emerge in contexts of protracted armed conflict and highlights the social foundations and everyday practices of political violence.
+It is informed by long-term research in the restive borderlands between Myanmar, China, India and Thailand and sheds light on the politics of rebel movements, (non-)state formation, ethnic conflict, and the cultural politics of domination and resistance.

 - PhD in International Relations (London School of Economics), 2016